 A special obijime for summer

 The different strands of the obijime are clearly separated and resemble a coarsely made net.
 To prevent them from being too soft, especially stiff strands are used in this case.
-Due to this, obijime for summer are rather stiff and even somewhat hard, despite their loose weaving.
+Due to this, obijime for summer are rather stiff and even somewhat hard, despite their loose braiding.

 Black = mourning, white = happiness

 Sub-categories of sanbuhimo: the slim type with the brooch